ajsohl/ansible-server/README.md

 # ansible-server
-Server to send out standard configurations
+A server to send out standard configurations to devices on my network.